Scott Baugh: Government transparency

 Baugh is a strong supporter of transparency in government, and has criticized the congressional fund that is used by the government to settle workplace disputes between government senior employers, including congressional office holders, and staff.

 Immigration and border security

 Baugh has expressed support for legal immigration and also supports strict enforcement of immigration law, such as employer verification.
-He is against mass deportation and advocates for a nuanced approach, believing that each case should have the circumstances of the person’s behaviour taken into account.
-Baugh is an advocate for tightening security at the border.
-He advocates for a "tall fence and a wide gate".
+He is against mass deportation and advocates for a nuanced approach, believing that each case should consider the personal circumstances of the person's behaviour.
+Baugh is an advocate for tightening security at the border, advocating for a "tall fence and a wide gate".
 He has advocated for ensuring the government has policies in place to secure the border, reducing and eliminating crime around the border, and strengthening enforcement.

 Personal life

 Baugh lives in Huntington Beach, California; with his wife Wendy and his son.
-Baugh is part of several community initiatives and has worked with the OC Fair.
+Baugh is part of several community initiatives such as chairing the Orange County Gang Reduction Intervention Partnership and has worked with the OC Fair.